Daijingūshita Station: History

 Daijingūshita Station was opened on 17 December 1921.
 In 2004, Platform 1 was elevated, and in 2006, platform 2 was elevated.

 Station numbering was introduced to all Keisei Line stations on 17 July 2010.
 Daijingūshita was assigned station number KS23.

 Passenger statistics

+In the 2015 data available from Japan’s Ministry of Land, Infrastructure, Transport and Tourism, Daijingūshita was one of the train segments among Tokyo's most crowded train lines during rush hour.

 In fiscal 2019, the station was used by an average of 5,071 passengers daily.